naferx/java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [bug] JAVA-2324: Mapper is missing support for primitive shorts
 - [bug] JAVA-2325: Mapper should detect primitive boolean getters
 - [bug] JAVA-2312: Handle UDTs with names that clash with collection types
 - [improvement] JAVA-2307: Improve `@Select` and `@Delete` by not requiring full primary key